odoo/documentation/content/developer/reference/addons/views.rst

   The gantt view uses mostly-standard :ref:`javascript qweb
   <reference/qweb/javascript>` and provides the following context variables:

+  .. rst-class:: o-definition-list

   ``widget``
     the current :js:class:`GanttRow`, can be used to fetch some meta-information.
 The ``getColor`` method to convert in a color integer is also available directly in the template context without using ``widget``.

   ``on_create``
     If specified when clicking the add button on the view, instead of opening a generic dialog, launch a client action. this should hold the xmlid of the action (eg: ``on_create="%(my_module.my_wizard)d"``

 ``form_view_id``
   view to open when the user create or edit a record.
 Note that if this attribute